17twenty/color/README.md

 Color extends `fmt.Printf` with verbs for producing colored output.

 __note: things may change but it looks pretty stable.
-If you have any new ideas, let me know ASAP__
+If you have any new ideas, let me know__

 ## Install
 ```